PayalUmraliya/PUCircluarProgressBar/README.md

 ## Features

 Circular Layout Slider: Add circular sliders to your app interface, allowing users to select values with a visually pleasing circular layout.
+> [!NOTE]
-This also provide the gradient color to the ring layer
+> This also provide the gradient color to the ring layer

 WhatsApp Story View: Implement a story view similar to WhatsApp, where users can swipe through stories with elegant animations and controls.
+> [!NOTE]
+> You can use this layout any other purpose also instead of story kind of view and update the line style instead of dashed to round or butt

 ## OutPut